pcotret/ctf-writeups/hexa-2023/the_developer/programming.md

 ![](./images/2023-01-29-11-15-38-image.png)

 Developers usually use platforms such as Gitlab or Github to store code projects.
-Downloaded [http://nelexa.ch/.git](http://nelexat.ch/.git/) thanks to this great tool: [GitHub - arthaud/git-dumper: A tool to dump a git repository from a website](https://github.com/arthaud/git-dumper)
+Downloaded http://nelexat.ch/.git/ thanks to this great tool: https://github.com/arthaud/git-dumper

 ![](./images/2023-01-29-11-18-39-image.png)